KureneAmy/PARIS-processing-pipeline/README.md

       * 8-core CPU (16+ cores recommended)
-      * 24 GB RAM (48+ GB recommended for large datasets)
+      * 24 GB RAM (48+ GB recommended for large datasets) _If the pipeline was killed, try increasing the number of CPU cores used._

 2.  **Singularity**: Must be installed on your system.
 Below are the detailed steps for installing on an Ubuntu 22.0.4 system.
 For other operating systems, please refer to the official installation guide: [https://docs.sylabs.io/guides/3.0/user-guide/installation.html](https://docs.sylabs.io/guides/3.0/user-guide/installation.html)